antalandra/antalandra/README.md

 ### 👩‍💻 Work
 - March - end of August 2021: Software Engineer Intern @ Dell Technologies
-- Upcoming: Software Engineer @ Hubspot
+- Current: Software Engineer @ Hubspot

 ### 🔨 What I am currently up to
-Taking a well-deserved screen break👩‍💻.
+Settling into my HubSpot role💻.

 ### 🖥️ Technologies I've enjoyed working with and/or using and/or touched on
 <p float="left">